Rational symbolic powers of ideals: Abstract

 \section{Abstract}

-We introduce and study rational symbolic powers of an ideal in a regular local or graded ring.
-We show that important results for symbolic powers, such as the Zariski--Nagata theorem or the ideal containment, extend naturally to rational symbolic powers.
+We introduce and study rational symbolic powers of ideals in Noetherian rings.
+We give membership criteria for rational symbolic powers and discuss settings where they agree with integer symbolic powers.
 We investigate the binomial expansion formula for rational symbolic powers of mixed sums of ideals.
-For a squarefree monomial ideal, we give a convex-geometric description of its rational symbolic powers.
-We also show that the filtration of rational symbolic powers is asymptotically stable and, as a consequence, deduce that the asymptotic regularity and asymptotic depth for this filtration exist.
+Finally, we study rational symbolic powers of monomial ideals.
+In this case, we give a convex-geometric description of the rational symbolic powers.
+We also show that the filtration of rational symbolic powers of a monomial ideal is asymptotically stable and, as a consequence, deduce that the asymptotic regularity and asymptotic depth for this filtration exist.